safespring/docs/content/backup/install/linux.md

 #### Schedule Daily Backups

 1. IBM Spectrum Protect Backup-Archive Client are polling the backup server on regular basis to see when it will backup your data next time.
-To assign a predefined schedule, open [Safespring Backup Portal](baas-portal) and go to the *consumption unit* you want to define an schedule too and click on *schedule*
+To assign a predefined schedule, open [Safespring Backup Portal](baas-portal) and go to the _consumption unit_ you want to define an schedule too and click on _schedule_
 ![Consumption Unit Schedule](../images/baas-portal-consumption-unit-schedule.png)

 Here can you schedule the backup for your consumption unit.

 1. Setup IBM Spectrum Protect Backup-Archive Client schedule polling.
     1. **Setup schedule via Linux Terminal**

-    ```
+    ```sh
     sudo systemctl enable dsmcad

     sudo systemctl start dsmcad
     ```

 ### Finish

 Basic installation for Backup-Archive Client is now finish, if you need to setup a Online agent for e.g Microsoft SQL, Orable Database or any other application, you can continue with that installation.

 [baas-portal]:https://portal.backup.sto2.safedc.net/
 [linux-ca-installer]:https://raw.githubusercontent.com/safespring/cloud-BaaS/master/pki/Update-SafeDC-Net-CA.sh